 You could do this by modifying your theme’s header.php template, however this is not practical, as the tracking code would be overwritten whenever your theme is updated.

 Thankfully, most modern WordPress themes have a field for adding your website’s Google Analytics tracking code to your website header.
-If your WordPress theme does not have this, you can use a WordPress plugin such as Insert Headers and Footers or Woody Ad Snippets to add the code.
+If your WordPress theme does not have this, you can use a WordPress plugin such as Woody Ad Snippets to add the code.

 In this article, I would like to share with you the best Google Analytics plugins available for WordPress.